Head-Mounting Transmitter (A3040)

 Figure: The A3040AV1 Circuit with Battery Loaded.
 Battery is CR1225, 2000 μA-dy.
 Visible are the flexible antenna on the left, electrode interface connector in the center, and the battery holder on the right.
 This battery is a CR1225.

-The HMT needs to be splash-proof and dirt-resistant, but need not be water-proof or corrosion-resistant.
+The HMT needs to be splash-proof and dirt-resistant, but it need not be water-proof or corrosion-resistant.
 We wrap the circuit in teflon tape, so as to protect the electronics from debris and water.
 We add a final layer of transparent tape to protect the teflon from scratching.
 When we deploy an HMT, we hold the subject animal securely, press the HMT's connector onto the EIF, and secure the two connectors together with a drop of silicone sealant such as KwikCast.
-The sealant prevents the animal from removing the HMT.
-When we ourselves want to remove the HMT, we hold the animal securely, peel off the sealant with forceps, and slowly work the two connectors apart.
-Once the HMT has been detached, we remove its wrapping, push the battery from its retainer, load a new battery, and wrap in fresh tape.
-It is now ready for re-deployment.
-The HMT will provide continuous recordings of indefinite length, so long as we can tolerate five-minute interruptions for battery replacement.
+The sealant makes it harder, but not impossible, for the animal to remove the HMT.
+If we make it impossible for the animal to remove the HMT, we also make it impossible for ourselves to remove the HMT without injuring the animal, and yet we must remove the HMT to replace its battery.
+We must accept that there is always a chance the animal will be able to remove the HMT, and once removed, destroy it by chewing on it, which they like to do.
+When we ourselves want to remove the HMT, we hold the animal securely, peel the sealant off with forceps, and slowly work the two connectors apart.
+Once the HMT is detached, we immediately load another HMT with the same telemetry channel numbers and amplifier configuration onto the EIF, secure with silicone sealant, and restore the animal to its habitat.
+We can now take the original HMT away, unwrap it, clea it, dry it, and set it aside, ready to act as the next replacement.
+By this means, a pair of HMTs will provide continuous recordings of indefinite length on the same telemetry channels, so long as we can tolerate five-minute interruptions for replacement.

 PropertyValue